Survival by stage of soft tissue sarcoma

 The 5-year survival rate (or observed survival rate) refers to the percentage of patients who live at least 5 years after their cancer is diagnosed.
 Of course, many people live much longer than 5 years (and many are cured).

 Five-year relative survival rates assume that some people will die of other causes and compare the observed survival with that expected for people without the cancer.
 This is a better way to see the effect of the cancer on survival.

 To get 5-year survival rates, doctors have to look at people who were treated at least 5 years ago.
 If treatment has improved since then, people now being diagnosed with soft tissue sarcoma may have a more favorable outlook.

 The overall relative 5-year survival rate of people with soft tissue sarcomas is around 50% according to statistics from the National Cancer Institute (NCI).
 These statistics include people with Kaposi sarcoma, which has a poorer outlook than many sarcomas.
 The NCI doesn’t use the AJCC staging system.
 Instead, they group sarcomas only by whether they are still confined to the primary site (called localized) have spread to nearby lymph nodes or tissues (called regional); or have spread (metastasized) to sites away from the main tumor (called distant).
+The 5-year survival rates for soft tissue sarcomas have not changed much for many years.
 The corresponding 5-year relative survival rates were: